-Families spend thousands of pounds each year on food shopping and so it is no surprise to see popular supermarkets such as Tesco, Sainsbury's, Morrisons and Lidl offering generous incentives to keep you coming back.
+Families spend thousands of pounds each year on food shopping, so it's no surprise to see popular supermarkets such as Tesco, Sainsbury's, and Lidl offering generous incentives to keep you coming back.

-Loyalty points, coupons and vouchers are just a few ways that supermarkets will entice shoppers back to their stores.
-While your wallet or purse might already be packed to the brim with debit cards, credit cards and loyalty cards, there is no limit to how many you can have and so it’s worth making space for a few more.
+Loyalty points, coupons, and vouchers are just a few ways that supermarkets will entice shoppers back to their stores.
+While your wallet or purse might already be packed to the brim with debit cards, credit cards and loyalty cards, there is no limit to how many you can have - so it’s worth making space for a few more.
 Whether it’s your weekly shopping place or somewhere you visit only once a month, you should collect your points as they can quickly add up to a decent amount of money.

 What is a supermarket loyalty card?